How to Choose the Best Garden Seeds

 The winter is my favorite time to start planning my garden.

-It’s cold and dreary but as soon as I look at those beautiful seed catalogs, thoughts of warm summer days with the birds singing and the bees buzzing are swirling around in my mind.
+It’s cold and dreary, but as soon as I look at those beautiful seed catalogs and all of the fruits, herbs, and vegetables in them, thoughts of warm summer days with birds singing and bees buzzing swirl around in my mind.

-I’ve blogged about gardening on Little House Living before with a lot of my experience coming from my growing up years.
+I’ve blogged about gardening on Little House Living before, with much of my experience coming from my growing-up years.
 Today I want to share all about seeds and how I pick them based off the past 15 years of gardening in my adult life and with the added experience of gardening in different climates.

-For those of you that have incredible soil and can grow just about anything, this might not be your blog post.
+For those of you who have incredible soil and can grow just about anything in your vegetable garden, this might not be the blog post for you.

-For those of us that struggle with finding what we need to grow in our climate, I hope you find something helpful here!
+For those of us who struggle to find what vegetable seeds we need to grow in our climate, I hope you find something helpful here!

 Garden Seeds